Wyandot County Public Health

 • A permanent Ohio resident

-• Seen by a BCMH doctor
+• Seen by a CMH doctor

-What Conditions are Eligible for BCMH Treatment?
+What Conditions are Eligible for CMH Treatment?

 Call a Public Health Nurse to see if your child’s condition is eligible (419-294-3852).
 Common conditions covered include, but are not limited to: